DragonLotus/TenatanWeave/README.md

 # TenatanWeave
- Flesh and Blood Card Browser
+ Flesh and Blood Card Browser for Android

 I'm making this in the hope that someone will be inspired by my spaghetti code and decide to do it properly and correctly.